dmurvihill/sovrin-workshop/challenges/medici/README.md

 You accomplish nearly all of the above goals by sending messages to your agents.
 A [cheatsheet](../../guides/Issue_Credential_Admin_Message_Cheatsheet.md) has
 been provided for the format and schema of those messages.

+If you want to explore more functionality beyond what is shown in the cheat sheet, you can use the "Message History" tab of the toolbox to examine how the toolbox performs that other functionality.